qalle2/finmorph/README.md

 declension 27 (like "kä|si, -den, -sien/-tten, -ttä, -siä, -teen, -siin")
 ```

-To do: print consonant gradation info.
+To do: find more patterns to reduce number of exceptions; print consonant gradation info.

 ## verbclass.py
 Get the Kotus conjugation(s) (52&hellip;78) of a Finnish verb.
 Argument: verb in infinitive